ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/controller_server/controller_server_plugins/axis_goal_checker/axis_goal_checker.md

 Type: `double` Default: minimum of the initial `along_path_tolerance` and `cross_track_tolerance` values (`0.25` with their defaults)

 :   Radial goal tolerance (m) used when no path direction has been estimated.
 The Euclidean distance to the goal must be strictly less than this value.
-Can be updated independently of the axis tolerances at runtime; negative updates are rejected.

 ### **`<nav2_controller plugin>.path_length_tolerance`**